henningBunk/bitwarden-dl/readme.md

 * All your vault content will be stored in temp files unencrypted during the process.
 Only use this script on computers you trust and ideally use disc encryption.
 * The script stores your credentials in environment variables during its runtime.
 They could potentially be read out from other programs.
-* When passing the values as arguments this should only be done by loading the values from a secrets vault, that way they won't land in your command line history.
+* When passing the credentials as arguments, this should only be done by loading the credentials from a secrets vault, that way they won't land in your command line history.
 Something like the Apple Keychain, Powershell SecretManagement or a Linux alternative.